Andy3153/andy3153-zshrc/README.md

 ## Installation
 To find out more about the install script, run it using the `--help` option.
 You can also run it with no option.

+It is also recommended to have a working internet connection so that the bundled plugins and programs can download.

 ## About the other scripts
 They are located in zsh/scripts.
 I made them because they're useful to me.

+## About the etc folder
+I keep in there configs for other shell and terminal-related things.
+Like the configs for neovim.

 ## Contributing
 Feel free to give me advice on this, or even help me with it!